Bro. Eli: The Overall Servant

 Later on, Bro.
 Eli found out, that it had been written all along:

-Twelve years later, there are over hundreds of new locales across the globe, and The Old Path program is now being broadcast 24/7 not in one, but four different satellite channels, even on YouTube and Facebook.
+Now, there are over 400 hundred locales across Brazil alone, and hundreds more from nearby Spanish-speaking countries all the way up to Mexico.
+The Old Path program is now being broadcast 24/7 not in one, but four different satellite channels, even on Youtube and Facebook.

 It is now known as O Caminho Antigo, El Camino Antiguo, and by other names according to one’s language.
 Once amidst locals of his own land, he is now the foreigner in nations who have embraced the teachings he carries.